 For some apps, it may be necessary to white list IP addresses to enable Cloud App Security to collect logs and provide access for the Cloud App Security console.
 For more information, see Network requirements.

 For each app that you want to connect with the Cloud App Security API integration, we recommend creating an admin service account dedicated to Cloud App Security.

 To get updates when URLs and IP addresses are changed, subscribe to the RSS as explained in: Office 365 URLs and IP address ranges.

-To use App Connectors, you need to make sure you have the following for each specific app:
+To use App Connectors, you need to make sure you have the following things for each specific app:

 |Box||Enterprise||It's strongly recommended that you connect to Box as an Admin.
 Connecting as a Coadmin will result in only partial data visibility.
 If you connect as a Coadmin, make sure to select all permissions.|